 However, he also kills Beatty with his flamethrower, then the Mechanical Hound attacks Montag, but he also destroys it with fire.

 Escape Down The River

 Montag runs to Faber’s home for protection, but quickly realizes that he is endangering Faber.

-Montag then reaches Faber’s home and Faber tells him to escape down the river, because another Mechanical Hound is on the search for him.
+Montag then reaches Faber’s home, who tells him to escape down the river, because another Mechanical Hound is on the search for him.

 By the time the Mechanical Hound reaches the river, Montag’s trail is lost.
 He safely floats down the river toward a group of social outcasts and criminals like himself.

 He meets the group and the unacknowledged leader of the group, Granger, who welcomes Montag to join them.

 Although he thought that the search was called off, Montag finds out that it was just rerouted.